2024 Republican hopefuls rebuke Justice Department, not Trump after indictment | Politics

 2024 Republican hopefuls rebuke Justice Department, not Trump after indictment

 The indictment of a former president on federal charges is unprecedented in U.S. history, a case made more extraordinary by Trump's status as the clear front-runner in the Republican race to challenge Democratic President Joe Biden next year.
-Instead of using the indictment to undermine Trump's bid for the White House, however, Florida Governor Ron DeSantis and U.S. Senator Tim Scott were among the candidates accusing the Justice Department of political bias, highlighting a stance that has become central to many of their own campaigns.
+Instead of using the indictment to undermine Trump's bid for the White House, however, Florida Governor Ron DeSantis, U.S. Senator Tim Scott and Nikki Haley were among the candidates accusing the Justice Department of political bias, highlighting a stance that has become central to many of their own campaigns.

 Donald Trump's main rivals for the 2024 Republican presidential nomination condemned the Justice Department for its move to charge him over his handling of classified documents, underscoring their fear of upsetting his core supporters.
 The indictment of a former president on federal charges is unprecedented in U.S. history, a case made more extraordinary by Trump's status as the clear front-runner in the Republican race to challenge Democratic President Joe Biden next year.

-Rivals are wary of angering Trump's base, which is thought to make up 30% of the Republican electorate and has been largely unshakeable in its support for the former president.
-Chuck Coughlin, a longtime consultant for Republicans in Arizona, said he believes the cumulative effect of criminal charges will begin to take its toll on Trump's base.
+Trump's support has held steady through many other lawsuits and scandals but the serious charges laid out against him on Friday could give his Republican rivals ammunition to attack his record, especially on national security.
+Chuck Coughlin, a longtime consultant for Republicans in Arizona, said the cumulative effect of criminal charges will begin to take its toll on Trump's base, which is thought to make up 30% of the Republican electorate.

 Trump is also under investigation in Georgia for allegedly trying to overturn the 2020 election in the state, and faces a separate federal probe into his alleged role in the Jan.
 6, 2021, attack on the U.S. Capitol by his supporters.
 If the indictments pile up, Coughlin predicts the other Republican candidates will start to argue that Trump cannot win the general election.